Skip to Content

 The threadId maintains context.
 Use it to build on previous work:

-Here’s a more complete example with error handling:
+A more complete example with error handling and multi-step tasks:

 Next Steps